windson/fastapi/README.md

-# Deploy FastAPI on Azure
+# Deploy FastAPI on Ubuntu and Serve using Caddy 2 Web Server

-FastAPI with Async REST API with PostgreSQL on Azure App Service
+FastAPI with Async REST API with PostgreSQL on Ubuntu and Serve using Caddy 2 Web Server

 Detailed Tutorials on Development & Deployment
 - Development: [Implementing Async REST APIs in FastAPI with PostgreSQL CRUD](https://www.tutlinks.com/fastapi-with-postgresql-crud-async/, 'Implementing Async REST APIs in FastAPI with PostgreSQL CRUD')